 Matt leads the nutritional epigenetics group within the Nutrition Theme of MRC Unit The Gambia at LSHTM.

 MSc Nutrition for Global Health

-The MRC International Nutrition Group has a long-standing interest in exploring links between early life exposures and long-term health outcomes.
+Our group has a long-standing interest in exploring links between early life exposures and long-term health outcomes.
 Much of our research is focussed on a rural community in The Gambia in Sub-Saharan West Africa.

-We also use multi-omic data and bioinformatic techniques to explore genetic and other factors that may be driving the distinctive DNA methylation dynamics at MEs and other regions of interest in the early human embryo.
+We also use multi-omic data and bioinformatic techniques to explore genetic and other factors that may be driving the distinctive DNA methylation dynamics at MEs and other variably methylated regions in the early human embryo.